viz-cx/docs.viz.cx/docs/accounts.md

 To create anonymous accounts, a special @anonymous account was built into the blockchain.
 To register an account, it is necessary to transfer to it viz tokens with a volume of no less than [indicated by the witnesses](./witnesses.md#account_creation_fee), attach a note with the name of the new account and its public key to the transfer (the private key must be kept in a safe place and no one do not transmit).
 The note must match the format

-`` login: key``,
+``login: key``,

-where `` login '' is the name of the new account, `` key '' is its key.
+where ``login`` is the name of the new account, ``key`` is its key.
 The public key, in turn, will be registered as the main, active, regular and communicative.

-Another way to create an anonymous account is to specify only the public key for the new account, without a colon (``: '').
-When @anonymous receives the transfer, it will create a new account using the @ nX.anonymous scheme, where X is the anonymous account number.
+Another way to create an anonymous account is to specify only the public key for the new account, without a colon (``:``).
+When @anonymous receives the transfer, it will create a new account using the @ nX.anonymous scheme, where ``X`` is the anonymous account number.
 The @anonymous number is assigned by itself, each time adding one to the number of already created anonymous accounts.

 Anonymous accounts have the same rights as other accounts.
 And with popular gateways that allow you to transfer funds to other users through their accounts, it will be difficult to identify the owners of anonymous accounts, provided they took precautions to hide their identity.
 Such gateways can be, for example, exchanges or exchangers.